Bryan Bullington

 Bryan Paul Bullington (born September 30, 1980) is an American former professional baseball pitcher.
 Bullington was the first overall selection in the 2002 Major League Baseball draft.
-In Major League Baseball (MLB), he has played for the Pittsburgh Pirates, Cleveland Indians, Toronto Blue Jays, and Kansas City Royals.
-He has also played in Nippon Professional Baseball for the Hiroshima Carp and the Orix Buffaloes.
+In Major League Baseball (MLB), he played for the Pittsburgh Pirates, Cleveland Indians, Toronto Blue Jays, and Kansas City Royals.
+He also played in Nippon Professional Baseball for the Hiroshima Carp and the Orix Buffaloes.

 High school career

 During his senior year at Madison Consolidated High School, Bullington was 15–0, and pitched a one-hit game to win the 1999 Indiana High School Athletic Association Baseball State Finals.
 Bullington was named Mr. Baseball for the state of Indiana in 1999; an award presented annually to the best high school baseball player in Indiana.
-Bullington was drafted in the 37th round of that year's Major League draft by the Kansas City Royals, but decided not to sign and attended college instead.
+Bullington was drafted in the 37th round (1,111th overall) of the 1999 Major League Baseball draft by the Kansas City Royals, but decided not to sign and attended college instead.
 He was recruited by Ball State, Purdue, Evansville, and Indiana.